camiloumanadajud/FtaCoder/ReadMe.md

 It generates both a html file with the analysis that you can open in any browser and a csv file for quantitative analysis.

 The package includes the [TOTA full text machine-readable corpus of preferential trade agreements](https://github.com/mappingtreaties/tota).
 The corpus is distributed under Creative Commons Attribution-NonCommercial 4.0 International license.
-It should be cited as: Wolfgang Alschner, Julia Seiermann & Dmitriy Skougarevskiy (2017): Text-as-data analysis of preferential trade agreements: Mapping the PTA landscape, UNCTAD Research Paper No. 5, UNCTAD/SER.RP/2017/5.
+The corpus should be cited as: Wolfgang Alschner, Julia Seiermann & Dmitriy Skougarevskiy (2017): Text-as-data analysis of preferential trade agreements: Mapping the PTA landscape, UNCTAD Research Paper No. 5, UNCTAD/SER.RP/2017/5.

 ## Installation